telerik/docs-seed/README.md

 ### .gitignore Is always Modified

-The scripts that copy the seed repo to the content repo (**MY-REPO**) also update the `.gitignore` file to avoid creating unstanged changestogether with the work files that must not be commited.
+The scripts that copy the seed repo to the content repo (**MY-REPO**) also update the `.gitignore` file to avoid creating unstaged changes together with the work files that must not be committed.
 If you keep getting the `.gitignore` checked out, identify the changes as compared to the original and commit the version that matches what the tool generates to your repo.

 ### Performance